 Managing the replacement of transmission and distribution infrastructure is the primary accountability of asset owners for its safe, secure and reliable operation.
-Major assets such as, transformers, breakers, and cables, require specialized expertise to assess and plan replacement.
-However, sometimes there is a broader planning opportunity and as a result, Hydro One has developed an internal process to collect and share best available information of Major High Voltage Transmission Equipment with the Regional Planning Study Team.
-The major high voltage equipment assessed as part of regional planning is listed below, that are identified to be replaced over the next 10 years or sometimes beyond for upcoming Regional Planning or Bulk System Planning process.
+Major assets such as, transformers, breakers, and conductors/cables, require specialized expertise to assess and plan replacement.
+However, sometimes there is a broader planning opportunity and as a result, Hydro One has developed an internal process to collect and share best available information on Major High Voltage Transmission Equipment planned for replacement within the next 10 years with the Regional Planning Technical Working Group (TWG).
+The major high voltage equipment information shared and discussed as part of this process is listed below.

-- 1) Autotransformers; - 2) Load serving step down transformers; - 3) Replacement of more than six HV breakers at a station; - 4) HV transmission line requiring refurbishment where: - a) Refurbishment may have another planning option or, - b) Uprating of line may be required to address growth needs - 5) HV underground cable requiring replacement where: - a) Replacement may have another planning option or, - b) Uprating of cable is required to address growth needs
+- 1) Autotransformers; - 2) Load serving step down transformers; - 3) Replacement of more than six HV breakers at a station; - 4) HV transmission line requiring refurbishment where: - Uprating of line may be required to address growth needs and may also require leave to construct (i.e., section 92) approval - 5) HV underground cable requiring replacement where: - Uprating of cable may be required to address growth needs and may also require leave to construct (i.e., section 92) approval

-The data associated with the above equipment will include - asset identification (e.g. station name, line/cable length and associated to/from that are approaching end-of-life), and expected year of refurbishment or replacement.
-The technical Study Team for each region will review, assess, discuss planning options, and recommend "right sizing" during each phase of the regional planning process, namely during NA, IRRP and RIP, or as required.
+The data associated with the above equipment will include - asset identification (e.g. station name, line/cable replacement length and associated to/from), and planned year of refurbishment or replacement.

+The TWG for each region will review, assess, discuss planning options, and recommend "right sizing" during each phase of the regional planning process, namely during NA, IRRP and RIP as required.

-The assessment and documentation is first undertaken in the NA phase by the Study Team (i.e., Hydro One, IESO and affected LDCs) for the applicable region.
+The assessment and documentation is first undertaken in the NA phase by the TWG (i.e., Hydro One, IESO and affected LDCs) for the applicable region.
 As part of this analysis, different options are evaluated and a preferred replacement plan is recommended along with its rationale.
-The Study Team reviews load forecasts for growth that takes into account changing customer requirements and the impact of new technologies as well as non-wires options (e.g., CDM and DG) to inform the appropriate approach for addressing equipment approaching its EOL.
-The assessment includes, but is not limited to: downsizing/eliminating equipment by transferring load to other existing facilities; replacing equipment with similar equipment of same or higher ratings; and, consideration of economic and practical implementation of incremental CDM to defer or eliminate the need while maintaining safe and reliable service to customers.
+The TWG reviews the load forecast that considers several inputs such as load growth due to changing customer requirements, impact of new technologies, and CDM and DER. to determine the recommended plan for addressing the asset replacement need(s).
+The assessment includes, but is not limited to downsizing/eliminating equipment by transferring load to other existing facilities; replacing equipment with similar equipment of same or higher ratings; and, consideration of economic and practical implementation of incremental CDM to defer or eliminate the need while maintaining safe and reliable service to customers.
 The underlying goal is to "right size" the replacement asset.
-Consistent with the regional planning process, all affected transmission customers (e.g., LDCs, industrial, etc.) directly connected to the EOL asset(s) being assessed are consulted and coordinated by the transmitter to obtain input regarding their expected needs before a preferred replacement plan is implemented.
+Consistent with the regional planning process, all affected transmission customers (e.g., LDCs, industrial, etc.) directly connected to the asset(s) being assessed are consulted and coordinated by the transmitter to obtain input regarding their expected needs before a preferred replacement plan is implemented.